 400 mg as a single dose on the first day and 200 mg twice daily on following days.

 You may take Celebrex for up to 5 days.

 Muscle and joint injuries or after surgery

 400 mg as a first dose followed by 200 mg once or twice daily as required.
 You may

 How to take it

-Swallow the capsules whole with a glass of fluid.
-Celebrex can be taken with or without
+Swallow the capsules whole with a full glass of water.
+Celebrex can be taken with

 How long to take it